mustaqsheikh/plg_superfossil/README.md

 Follow these simple steps:

 * Download the package to your Desktop
-* Insatll using the Joomla Extension Installer
+* Install using the Joomla Extension Installer
 * Enable the plugin via the Joomal PLugin Manager
 * Visit your site with a Fossilised IE 8 or below to see it in action.